Treatment & Therapy Approaches

 Providers: Ryoka Kim, PhD

-Exposure and Response Prevention (ERP) is a highly effective, evidence-based treatment specifically designed for individuals struggling with Obsessive-Compulsive Disorder (OCD) and related conditions.
-ERP focuses on gradually exposing clients to feared thoughts, situations, or triggers while guiding them to resist engaging in compulsive behaviors or avoidance.
-Through this process, clients build tolerance to distress, reduce anxiety, and regain control over their lives.
-At Aspire Psychology, we provide compassionate, tailored ERP therapy to support clients in breaking free from the cycle of OCD and living with greater confidence and peace of mind.
+• Exposure and Response Prevention (ERP) is a highly effective, evidence-based treatment specifically designed for individuals struggling with Obsessive-Compulsive Disorder (OCD) and related conditions.
+ERP focuses on gradually exposing patients to feared thoughts, situations, or triggers while guiding them to resist engaging in compulsive behaviors or avoidance.
+Through this process, patients build tolerance to distress, reduce anxiety, and regain control over their lives.
+At Aspire Psychology, we provide compassionate, tailored ERP therapy to support individuals in breaking free from the cycle of OCD and living with greater confidence and peace of mind.

 Providers: Leah Marinakis, LCSW